Uberspace/lab/source/guide_navidrome.rst

 Finishing installation
 ======================

-Now we can create an admin account by visiting https://isabell.uber.space with our favorite browser.
-And of course, we use a good password for the administrator-account.
+Now, create an admin account by visiting https://isabell.uber.space with your favorite browser.
+And of course, use a good password for the administrator-account!

 Best practices
 ==============

-To get our music to Navidrome, we tag the music-files on our personal computer and afterwards upload it via rsync over ssh:
+To get music into Navidrome, tag the music-files on your personal computer and afterwards upload them via rsync over ssh:

 .. code-block:: console